 The Advantage is not the best for gaming either.
 The arrow keys are spread on both sides of the split which is fine for two-handed office and programming use, but not ideal for gaming.
 The key positions are matched to finger lengths, so the WASD keys will not work well with the normal WASD-fingers.
 ESDF should be perfect, though.

 For a long time, the typical complaint of the Advantage was the low quality of the rubber F-keys.
 In 2016, the Advantage2 was launched, with Cherry ML switches instead of rubber dome F-keys, and more programming options.
-(This is the product I link to in the top of the post because the product page for the old version seems to be gone.)
+This is the product I link to in the top of the post because the product page for the old version seems to be gone.
+I haven’t tried it, but I can only imagine it’s an improvement.

 Another problem partially solved by time is the built-in combined USB hub and PS/2-to-USB converter.
 It — and the whole keyboard with it — didn’t work with Windows 7.
 Kinesis did sell a cable conversion kit to work around this, but I went DIY and installed a PS/2-to-USB adapter myself, bypassing the problematic USB hub, on my “work” board.